madicen/jj-tui/README.md

 - **Visual Commit Graph**: Navigate and visualize your commit history with tree structure
 - **Split-Pane View**: Graph and changed files in separate scrollable panes with click-to-focus
-- **Changed Files View**: See files modified in the selected commit with a nested folder structure
+- **Changed Files View**: See files modified in the selected commit; move files to parent/child commits or revert changes
 - **Keyboard & Mouse Support**: Full keyboard navigation with zone-based mouse support for clickable UI elements
 - **GitHub Integration**: Create and manage GitHub Pull Requests directly from the TUI
 - **GitHub Device Flow**: Login to GitHub via browser - no token copying required
-- **Ticket Integration**: View assigned tickets from Jira, Codecks, or GitHub Issues and create branches with auto-populated names
+- **Ticket Integration**: View assigned tickets from Jira, Codecks, or GitHub Issues; create a bookmark on your current commit with the ticket name
 - **Ticket Status Transitions**: Change ticket statuses directly from the TUI (In Progress, Done, etc.)
 - **Commit Management**: Edit, squash, describe, abandon, rebase, and manage commits with simple key presses
 - **New Commits from Immutable Parents**: Create new commits based on `main` or other immutable commits